Raúl Olivares

-Raúl Alejandro Olivares Gálvez (born 17 April 1988) is a Chilean footballer who plays as a goalkeeper for the Bolivian club Universitario de Vinto.
+Raúl Alejandro Olivares Gálvez (born 17 April 1988) is a Chilean footballer who plays as a goalkeeper for the Santiago Wanderers.

 Club career

 After ending his contract with Colo-Colo, on 2015 he signed with Estudiantes de Buenos Aires, but he didn't make his debut and canceled the contract to join Bolivian club Universitario de Sucre.

 On May 5, 2017, he scored the first goal of his professional career, a penalty kick against Sport Boys.

+In 2025, Olivares moved to Venezuela and joined Monagas from Bolivian club Universitario de Vinto.

+Back to Chile, Olivares joined Santiago Wanderers in the Liga de Ascenso on 30 July 2025.